 Basically speaking, paying Google allows you to create well-structured ads, and pops you at the top of a search results page.
 Google Ads is known to be the only advertising network that helps you generate quick sales results.
 In less than five minutes of signing up, it’s not uncommon for your ad to feature on the first page of Google search query.

 This is super important, especially for small businesses.
 When was the last time you went past the first page of Google?
-We’re betting probably never.
+We’re never betting probably.
 Any user looking for your product or services have a much, much better chance of finding you straight away.

 Here’s a little bit of history.
 Google AdWords was launched in the year 2000.
 Since Google was handling millions of searches every day then, the introduction of AdWords has been a damn blessing for marketers and business owners alike.
 Its keyword bidding system is one of the most effective tools in helping the little guys (also known as small businesses) make their mark online.